Aubrey Modiba: International career

 Modiba currently plays for the South Africa national U23 team as a midfielder.
 He has earned 6 caps at the U23 level and 17 with the U20 team.

 In 2016, Modiba was selected to represent South Africa at the 2016 Summer Olympics in Rio de Janeiro.
 He featured in every one of the team's three games, starting in midfield for two out of three.

+In December 2023, he was included in the list of twenty-seven South African players selected by Hugo Broos to compete in the 2023 Africa Cup of Nations.
+In the quarter-final match against Cape Verde, he missed his penalty in the subsequent shoot-out, following a 0-0 draw after extra-time, although South Africa still advanced to the next round following a 2-1 victory.

+On 1 December 2025, Modiba was called up to the South Africa squad for the 2025 Africa Cup of Nations.
+During the 2025 Africa Cup of Nations, where he scored an own goal in the last group stage match against Zimbabwe.
+South Africa did however manage to proceed to the round of 16.

+On 28 May 2026, he was selected by manager Hugo Broos to represent his nation at the 2026 FIFA World Cup.On 18 June, in South Africa's second group match, a 1-1 draw with Czech Republic, Modiba won his 50th cap.

 Career statistics

 International

-As of match played on 8 June 2018.
+As of match played on 28 June 2026.